prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 3: Generate secret

-Your beacon node will soon need to connect to your execution node using authenticated HTTP.
-A secret **JWT token** is needed to form this connection.
-Although only Ropsten and Sepolia are the only networks that currently require authenticated HTTP, it will soon be required on Goerli-Prater and Mainnet.
+A secret **JWT token** will allow your beacon node to form an authenticated HTTP connection with your execution node.
+Although Ropsten and Sepolia are the only networks that currently require authenticated HTTP, it will soon be required on Goerli-Prater and Mainnet.
 We recommend doing this now regardless of the network you're running on.
 Let's download Prysm and create the JWT token.

 First, create a folder called `ethereum` on your SSD <a class='footnote' href='#footnote-9'>[9]</a>, and then two subfolders within it: `consensus` and `execution`: